Yes, Breakfast is that important.

 - The meal is too small.

-- It’s too “good” or “clean”
+- It’s too “good” or “clean.”

 - It’s lacking healthy fat and/or enough protein.

-- There’s no fruit or vegetable.
+- There are no fruit or vegetables.

-- It’s too rushed or on-the-go
+- It’s too rushed or on-the-go.

 You might look at some of those breakfast habits and think it sounds like you.
 Maybe you don’t see why these common practices might cause an issue.
 So, I’m going to break it down.
-If any questions come up as you’re taking this in or you’re unsure of whether your breakfast falls into this category, reach out!
-Or comment below.
+If any questions come up as you’re taking this in, or you’re unsure of whether your breakfast falls into this category, reach out or comment below.

 Sample Meal #1: A hard boiled egg and a piece of toast (whole wheat, sourdough, whatever).

-When your first meal is too small it often means you’re trying to be “good” by eating less.
-The trouble here is that even if you keep up the under eating later in the day because you think eating less is going to get you to your body goals, you’ll likely end up binging.
-Even if you don’t binge or overeat that same day, it will likely catch up with you at some point — later that week, month or year.
+When your first meal is too small, it often means you’re trying to be “good” by eating less.
+The trouble here is that even if you keep up the undereating later in the day because you think eating less is going to get you to your body goals, you’ll likely end up binging.
+Even if you don’t binge or overeat that same day, it will likely catch up with you at some point — later that week, month, or year.

-For Sample Meal #1 (egg + toast) add in one or all of the following: 1/4–1/2 avocado, sautéed kale, spinach or other greens, top your toast with coconut oil or grass fed butter or ghee, have some berries or other fruit on the side, make some breakfast potatoes to go with your egg!
+For Sample Meal #1 (egg + toast), add in one or all of the following: 1/4–1/2 avocado, sautéed kale, spinach or other greens, berries or other fruit, , breakfast potatoes, or top your toast with coconut oil or grass-fed butter or ghee.

 It’s too “good” or “clean”

 Sample Meal #1: Green smoothie made with spinach, unsweetened almond milk, 1/2 a banana, 1/4 cup berries.

 Sample Meal #2: Egg whites with sautéed spinach and onions.

-Clean eating is all the rage, check out some thoughts I shared with Dance Spirit Magazine on “clean eating” here, but is it the way to go all the time?
+Clean eating is all the rage; check out some thoughts I shared with Dance Spirit Magazine on “clean eating” here.
+But, is it the way to go all the time?
 Probably not.
 Mostly because it’s usually too rigid.

-The biggest issue with “clean” eating is that the meal often consists of what you think you should be eating ignoring any hint of what you and your body actually want or need.
-If you wake up in the morning craving eggs or a tofu scramble but you think the better choice is a green smoothie you’ll likely feel unsatisfied.
+The biggest issue with “clean eating” is that the meal often consists of what you think you should be eating, ignoring any hint of what you and your body actually want or need.
+If you wake up in the morning craving eggs or a tofu scramble, but you think the better choice is a green smoothie, you’ll likely feel unsatisfied.

-Sample Meal #1: add nuts, seeds, or nut butter to this meal.
+Sample Meal #1: Add nuts, seeds, or nut butter to this meal.
 Use a whole banana.
 Try different milks and milk alternatives to find the one that is most satiating for you.

 Sample Meal #2: Use whole eggs instead of egg whites.
-Add some avocado to your omelet (maybe on top) and enjoy this meal with breakfast potatoes and/or whole grain toast.
+Add some avocado to your omelet (maybe on top), and enjoy this meal with breakfast potatoes and/or whole grain toast.

 Sample Meal #1: Quaker Instant Maple Sugar Oatmeal cooked with water.

 As trendy as healthy fats are, many dancer’s still avoid them due to the false notion that eating fat will make you fat.
 Fat is one of the essential macronutrients supporting everything from helping your body produce certain hormones to giving your body energy.